-End of life care during the coronavirus pandemic while in a care home
+End of life care during coronavirus while in a care home

-Some people with dementia in a care home who fall very seriously ill with coronavirus will receive palliative care.
+Some people with dementia in a care home who fall very seriously ill with coronavirus will receive palliative care, most commonly used at the end of a person’s life.
 This advice for friends and family may be distressing to read but we hope it is helpful to know.

 - If a person with dementia in a care home gets coronavirus

-- You are here: End of life care during the coronavirus pandemic while in a care home
+- You are here: End of life care during coronavirus while in a care home

 People with dementia in care homes – especially those in nursing homes – have complex needs, and are often frail and very vulnerable.
 This is why, if they get coronavirus it can lead to a much higher than normal risk of them getting very seriously ill and dying.